top of page

 The adjective 'virtuous' has its etymological origins in Latin.
 It is derived from the Latin word 'virtus,' which signifies 'virtue,' 'moral excellence,' or 'strength of character.'
 In Latin, 'virtus' encompassed the qualities of goodness, moral uprightness, and admirable traits.
 As the term evolved into English, 'virtuous' came to describe individuals who possess or exhibit moral excellence, righteousness, or admirable qualities.
 It signifies a person's commitment to ethical principles and virtuous conduct.
 The etymology of 'virtuous' underscores its connection to the concept of moral goodness and the enduring human aspiration to live with integrity and virtuous character.

-Quiz: Find the meaning of the adjective virtuous:
+Find the correct meaning of the adjective virtuous:

 Try Again!